Weber-Cyber-Club/Home/content/challenges/Passwords-Easy.md

 cover = "/Home/assets/ProfessorsBanner.png"
 coverCaption = ""
 categories = ["Passwords"]
-description = "This challenge has been created to give an introduction in to hash types and breaking cracking some passwords using a dictionary." showFullContent = false readingTime = false hideComments = true
+description = "This challenge has been created to give an introduction into hash types and  cracking some passwords using a dictionary." showFullContent = false readingTime = false hideComments = true